Improve Your Indoor Air Quality & Quality Of Life!

 Poor ventilation increases pollutant levels.
-Air-sealing and duct-sealing offers advanced filtration to optimize health.
+Air-sealing and duct-sealing offers advanced filtration to optimize health by improving your indoor air quality.

-In the last several years, a growing body of scientific evidence has indicated that the air within our homes contains more pollutants than the outdoor air in even the largest and most industrialized cities.
-Other research indicates that people spend approximately 90% of their time indoors.
-Thus, for many people, the risks to health may be greater due to exposure to air pollution indoors than outdoors.
+In the last several years, a growing body of scientific evidence continuously indicates that the air within our homes contains more pollutants than the outdoor air.
+In particular, this remains true even in the largest and most industrialized cities!
+Additionally, other research indicates people spend approximately 90% of their time indoors.
+Therefore, for many people, our health risks rise as we increase our exposure to indoor air pollution.

-Indoor air pollutants can cause a variety of health problems including irritation of the eyes, nose, and throat, headaches, dizziness, fatigue, asthma, and even eventually respiratory disease, cancer, and heart disease.
-The young, the elderly, and the chronically ill, especially those suffering from respiratory or cardiovascular disease, are most susceptible to the effects of poor indoor air quality.
+With continued exposure, poor indoor air quality eventually causes respiratory disease, cancer, and heart disease.
+Also, the young, elderly and/or chronically ill (especially those suffering from respiratory or cardiovascular disease) remain particularly susceptible to the effects of poor indoor air quality.

-Even if your family doesn’t have noticeable symptoms, you should think about improving the air in your home:
+Even if your family doesn’t have noticeable symptoms, you should think about improving the air in your home.
+To help, please find some ideas and projects aimed at improving your air quality.

 - Source Control — reducing or eliminating pollutant sources is generally the best and most effective way to improve your home’s IAQ.
 Some sources, like paint cans and some cleaning products, can simply be removed.
 Others, like gas stoves and water heaters, need to be adjusted to decrease the amount of pollutants they emit into your home.
 Air-sealing,duct-sealing, and moisture control—all major components of the GreenHomes home performance approach—also help keep pollutants out of your home.